María Elena Durazo: Executive Secretary-Treasurer

 In 2005 her husband, Miguel Contreras, passed.
-Contreras who preceded Ludlow as the executive secretary-treasurer of the Los Angeles County Federation of Labor, AFL-CIO.
+Contreras who preceded Martin Ludlow as the executive secretary-treasurer of the Los Angeles County Federation of Labor, AFL-CIO.
 The Los Angeles County Federation of Labor represents 600,000 workers, and it reached the climax of its influence under Durazo, its first women leader.
 Durazo helped land allies on the Los Angeles City Council and county Board of Supervisors and pushed through a minimum wage law requiring large Los Angeles hotels to pay workers at least $15.37 an hour one of the nations highest base wages.
 Durazo was appointed as the interim Executive Secretary-Treasurer following the resignation of Martin Ludlow in February 2006, and was voted as the permanent replacement on May 15, 2006 where she served until October 2014.
 On August 4, 2010, she was reelected as Executive Secretary-Treasurer of the AFL-CIO.

 On January 15, 2008, Durazo endorsed Barack Obama for president, and took a three-week leave of absence from her job as Executive Secretary-Treasurer of the Los Angeles County Federation of Labor in order to campaign for Obama.
 She then became a national co-chair of the Obama for President campaign committee, and was a pledged delegate for Obama at the National Convention in Denver.
 She served as Vice Chair on the 2008 Democratic National Convention Committee and as National Co-Chair of the Barack Obama Presidential Campaign.

 On August 11, 2008, Durazo was elected to serve as the new chair of the UCLA Labor Center advisory committee.
 The vote was by acclamation.

 In 2010, Durazo was elected onto the national AFL-CIO Executive Council as an Executive Vice President.
 She was elected as a Vice Chair of the Democratic National Committee in 2013.

 In 2013, Dan Schnur, then director of the Jesse M. Unruh Institute of Politics at USC, said that "Maria Elena Durazo is probably the single most influential individual in Los Angeles politics."Capitol Weekly named Maria Elena the third most influential non-elected California official in its 2010 Top 100 List.
 Durazo was named Most Valuable Local Labor Leader by The Nation magazine in their 2014 Progressive Honor Roll.